juryxy/JuSpace/README.md

 25.02.2026
 - fixed a bug in loading PET template values when using atlases that contained outside negative values (now excludes those values from regional mean computation).
+- some PET atlases contained negative values outside the brain.
+Replaced all values by NaN to avoid leakage.